Divyaraj-79/ExcelToPDF/README.md

 *Note:
-This is works on Windows only, in linux there is some WebDriver Error.
+This will works on Windows Machine only, in linux there is some WebDriver Error.
 If anyone can solve that problem please send me pull request.